top of page

 IMG-0914_edited.jpg

-Digging further into this history, we discovered
+Digging further into this history, we discovered an ancestor,

-Expeditionary Force, en route to Egypt.
-Like too many,
+en route to Egypt.
+Like too many, he was never to return.

 We located George’s war records and found a way to

-assemble his war medals, only one original medal
+assemble his war medals, only one original medal remaining.
+A sad memorial.

-Interestingly, as we researched the Moss Oaks vineyard, located 300m from our
+Interestingly, as we researched the Moss Oaks vineyard,

-Home Fields vineyard, we came to learn that the eponymous 4 oak trees on the property
+learn that the eponymous 4 oak trees on the property formed part of a greater avenue of trees

-formed part of a greater avenue of trees planted following WWI.
-A memorial to those
+planted following WWI.
+A memorial to those who sacrificed so much.

-The Moss Oaks avenue follows the railway line between Double Bridges and Wingate
+The Moss Oaks avenue follows the railway line between Double Bridges and Wingate Lane, where

-Lane, where there was once a rail platform.
-This platform was in all likelihood the
+there was once a rail platform.
+This platform was in all likelihood the embarking point for George

-embarking point for George as he left for war.
+as he left for war.

 It is only a gathering of stones now.
 And there are no records of the day of departure.
 Living